The 5 Types of Wealth by Sahil Bloom

 Mental Wealth

-- Question: what would your 10-year-old self say to you today?
+What would your 10-year-old self say to you today?

-- 3 Pillars:
+- 3 Pillars

 - Purpose: define a unique vision that creates meaning